 One of the best things you can have as a newbie agent, is someone in your corner.
-A person who can show you the ropes, answer the “is this normal?” questions, and help you build confidence through hands-on experience.
+Someone who can show you the ropes, answer the “is this normal?” questions, and help you build confidence through hands-on experience.

 But does that mean you should join a team?
 Not necessarily.